Chapter 2:

 *Rumble, rumble... clatter...*

 I heard the strangely distinct sounds of wooden wheels rolling on rough cobblestone.
 From the swaying, I knew I was in motion.
 Was I in a cart?
 My eyes were closed.
-I didn’t open them.
+I chose not to open them.
 The world around me seemed so quiet.
-I could make out the faded clip-clopping of trotting horses.
+I could make out the faint clip-clopping of trotting horses.

 Suddenly, a violent jolt.